-It isn't that fructose itself is bad — it is the MASSIVE DOSES you're exposed to that make it dangerous.
+It isn't that fructose itself is bad — it is the MASSIVE DOSES we are exposed to, that make it so dangerous.

-The entire burden of metabolizing fructose falls on your liver.
+The entire burden of metabolizing fructose falls on our liver.

 Today, 55 percent of sweeteners used in food and beverage manufacturing are made from corn, and the number one source of calories in America is soda, in the form of high fructose corn syrup.

-Food and beverage manufacturers began switching their sweeteners from sucrose to corn syrup in the 1970s when they discovered that HFCS was not only far cheaper to make, but it's about 20 percent sweeter than conventional table sugar that has sucrose.
+Food and beverage manufacturers began switching their sweeteners from sucrose to corn syrup in the 1970s, when they discovered that HFCS was not only far cheaper to make, but it is also about 20 percent sweeter than conventional table sugar.

-In HFCS the fructose and the glucose are not bound together, as they are in table sugar, so there is no need for your body to break it down.
+In HFCS the fructose and the glucose are not bound together (chemically), as they are in table sugar, so there is no need for your body to break it down.

-Therefore, the fructose is absorbed immediately, going straight to your liver.
+Therefore, the fructose is absorbed immediately, going straight to our liver.

-Too much fructose creates a metabolic disaster in your body… So where does all of this fructose go, once you consume it?
+Too much fructose creates a metabolic disaster in our body… So where does all of this fructose go, once we consume it?